ann-rod/Graphics-and-Visualization/phone_finalproject/README.txt

 This project is a Phone simulator complete with a calculator, photo library/editor, game, clock and zen mode.

+To use this program, open in Processing 3.0 and press the play button.

+IMPORTANT: make sure the Processing Sound library must be downloaded in order for this program to run.

 Controls:
  - Click on apps, photos, and buttons to interact with them.
  - Press 'q' when the phone is unlocked to close apps and return